Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To confirm that exit processing requires a new face capture, compares it to the entrance face, and transitions status to `completed` or `completed_flagged` as appropriate.

+**Preconditions:**
+- Guard user is authenticated
+- A visit exists with status 'in_progress' with entrance face already captured
+- All places associated with the visit have been visited
+- Camera access is available for exit face capture
+- Face verification API endpoint is available
+- Exit RPC function is configured

 **Actions:**
 - Step 1: Process entrance gate scan for a visit
 - Step 2: Verify all places have been visited